 The Galilee-Israel’s northern region is filled with a lovely countryside of forested mountains and olive groves dotted with Israeli-Arab cities and towns, kibbutzim, and the remains of ancient ruined cities, synagogues, and churches.
 At the heart of the Galilee is the freshwater Sea of Galilee, a lyrically beautiful body of water made all the more special by its association with both New and Old Testament sites.
 The Galilee offers great hiking and nature trails, but it’s also a good place to rent a car for a few days and freewheel.

-The West Bank/Palestinian Authority Areas-This was a countryside of classic biblical landscapes and ancient sites, but 20 years of political turmoil and war have made the West Bank difficult to visit at the best of times and outright dangerous at the worst of times.
-As of press time, the governments of most Western countries advise against visiting this area until the political situation improves, so it’s best to consider this area off limits when planning your itinerary, although visits with organized Christian tour groups to Bethlehem are popular when the political situation allows.
+The West Bank: This was a countryside of classic biblical landscapes and ancient sites, but decades of political turmoil and war have made the West Bank difficult to visit at the best of times and outright dangerous at the worst of times.
+Visits with organized Christian tour groups to Bethlehem are popular when the political situation allows.

-Petra, Jordan-Israel’s neighbor offers dramatic, totally unspoiled landscapes and magnificent sites from ancient times, such as the legendary rock-hewn city of Petra in the southern part of the country.
-Luxury and moderate hotels here are a bargain compared to those in Israel.
+Petra, Jordan: Israel’s neighbor offers dramatic, totally unspoiled landscapes and magnificent sites from ancient times, such as the legendary rock-hewn city of Petra in the southern part of the country.
 The less-developed Jordanian side of the Dead Sea is dotted with hot springs and now contains a number of relaxing spas and hotels that offer a variety of unique therapeutic and beauty treatments.
 Wadi Rum, south of Petra, offers opportunities for camping and hiking with Bedouin guides in one of the most dramatic desertscapes in the world.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.